Bread05/Epicgamergaminggamergame/README.md

 i did not realise but did you see the new update

 I am trying to right now !! how to i do it, just redownload the zip file, extract, and open it in unity?

+NVM ive got it now but it is giving me compile errors when opening, just a moment trying to get to the bottom of it.